Learn the common signs of mental illness in adults and adolescents.

 Learn more about common mental health conditions that affect millions

 Find Your Local NAMI

 Or in a crisis, text "NAMI" to 741741

-However, it is important to note that while the LGBTQI community has many unique assets and gifts, it also faces many unique challenges.
-For those who identify as lesbian, gay, bisexual, transgender, queer, questioning or intersex (LGBTQI*), it’s important to recognize how your experience of sexual orientation and gender identity relates to your mental health.
+While belonging to the LGBTQI community can be a source of strength, it also brings unique challenges.
+For those who identify as LGBTQI, it’s important to recognize how your experience of sexual orientation and gender identity relates to your mental health.

-Although LGBTQI identities are not commonly included in large-scale studies of mental health, there is strong evidence from recent research that members of this community are at a higher risk for experiencing mental health conditions — especially depression and anxiety disorders.
+Although the full range of LGBTQI identities are not commonly included in large-scale studies of mental health, there is strong evidence from recent research that members of this community are at a higher risk for experiencing mental health conditions — especially depression and anxiety disorders.
 LGB adults are more than twice as likely as heterosexual adults to experience a mental health condition.
-Transgender individuals are nearly four times as likely as cisgender (a person whose sense of gender identity corresponds with their birth sex) individuals to experience a mental health condition.
+Transgender individuals are nearly four times as likely as cisgender individuals (people whose gender identity corresponds with their birth sex) individuals to experience a mental health condition.

-Many in the LGBTQI community also face discrimination, prejudice, denial of civil and human rights, harassment, and family rejection, which can lead to new or worsened symptoms, particularly for those with intersecting racial or socioeconomic identities.
+For many LGBTQI people, socioeconomic and cultural conditions negatively impact mental health conditions.
+Many in the LGBTQI community face discrimination, prejudice, denial of civil and human rights, harassment and family rejection, which can lead to new or worsened symptoms, particularly for those with intersecting racial or socioeconomic identities.